 Circus Family adorns Superior Digital Display screens in Times Square

 Custom-designed, digital animations by audiovisual design collective Circus Family, based in The Netherlands, graced Superior Digital’s spectacular digital signage located at West 42nd and 49th Streets, the gateways to Times Square, during Design Pavilion.

 Circus Family has a passion for bringing challenging projects to life using graphic design, moving image, music and interactive technology.
 They merge design and technology to explore new territories, create powerful audiovisual experiences and tell stories worth telling.

 Superior Digital Displays are spectacular digital signage located at West 42nd and 49th Streets.
-Circus Family's custom-designed animations for Design Pavilion will be on view on these gateway screens in Times Square during the event.
-These dynamic and eye-catching digital communications add a new dimension in the visibility of Design Pavilion, its sponsors and exhibitors, and NYCxDESIGN.
+Circus Family's custom-designed animations for Design Pavilion was on view on these gateway screens in Times Square during the event.
+These dynamic and eye-catching digital communications added a new dimension in the visibility of Design Pavilion, its sponsors and exhibitors, and NYCxDESIGN.

 About Superior Digital Displays

 Superior Digital Displays is a leading out of home digital media company founded in 2009 that has made history in New York's Times Square by building the first private network of digital Billboards generating over 65 million views every month.
 Superior Digital Displays has a unique perspective on digital media advertising, by utilizing their cutting-edge LED screen technology and uncluttered peripheral approach to many multimedia platforms offered exclusively by Superior.

 Rosolino Ferrante Ltd. designed and supplied the landscape surrounding the Ecocapsule installation at Design Pavilion.